There's something really good about the caramelizing effect that grilling has on veggies, and grilled broccolini is no exception.

 - Grill the broccolini, turning it often, until the stalks are tender-crisp and the tops are browned and caramelized.
 How long you'll need to grill depends on the thickness of the stems.
 For thicker ones, it should take about 8 minutes.
 For thinner ones like the ones shown here, 3-4 minutes are all it takes.

-- You can top the cooked broccolini with red pepper flakes and/or some shaved parmesan before serving.
+- You can top the cooked broccolini with red pepper flakes and/or grated parmesan before serving.

 Notes